dashalalalala/healthsimple/README.md

 - You will see the data for a given user from the database
 - You will be able to click on a habit to see the benefits and to update your completion status
 - Benefits data for streaks "0" and "1" is already in the database.
-At this moment, if you try to click "Completed" it will update the streak to "2" and request to openAI will be submitted.
+At this moment, if you try to click "Completed" for users with current streak as "1" it will update the streak to "2" and request to openAI will be submitted.

 # Next Steps